glennmckechnie/weewx-wxobs/README.md

 p.s. datepicker's origins are unknown but a search of github will turn up many versions.
 I'll find one that matches this one and give a link - [This one](https://github.com/chrishulbert/datepicker) is very close to it.

 # Changes
+**Update: March 2018**  ---  Available as [release 0.6.5](https://github.com/glennmckechnie/weewx-wxobs/releases)

+1. The 'remote' branch has now been merged with the master branch. (bumped to version 0.6.5, with its bugfix! )
+2. This means that the changes required to install weewx-wxobs on a remote server, and transfer the sqlite database have been incorporated into the current version.
+3. This version has been configured to work with multiple instances of weewx (providing the databases are uniquely named!)
+It allows you, the user, to specify the remote path for the database and also for the include file.
+This should make it easier to resolve any permission errors from the remote webservers end.

 **Update: Jan 2018** Rsync is now included as an option if you are
 1. Transferring the web data to a remote server.
 2. Using the sqlite database.